Sign Up for a Free Account

 Historical note and terminology

 Skull base tumors are located in the vicinity of the brainstem or beneath the cerebral cortex, making their treatment technically challenging.
 Skull (cranial) base surgery has been driven by pioneers in neurosurgery and otolaryngology.
-Sir Charles Balance and Harvey Cushing both had a special interest in vestibular schwannomas.
-Interdisciplinary cooperation for treatment of skull base tumors started at the University of Mainz many years ago (33), and consists of neurosurgery, otolaryngology, plastic surgery, ophthalmology, radiation oncology, and neuroradiology.
+Notable pioneers include Sir Charles Balance and Harvey Cushing, both of whom had a particular interest in vestibular schwannomas.
+Interdisciplinary cooperation for treatment of skull base tumors started at the University of Mainz many years ago (33), and consists of neurosurgery, otolaryngology, neurology, ophthalmology, radiation oncology, and neuroradiology.
 This clinical focus has been represented by formal journals (eg, Skull Base Surgery created in 1990 and is available as part of the Journal of Neurological Surgery Part B – Skull Base as of 2012), and skull base societies.

-Until recently, many deep seated, skull base tumors were either entirely inoperable or could be exposed by damaging normal brain structures.
-This could result in brain injury affecting movement, feeling, speech, mental abilities, and other adverse neurologic consequences.
+Until recently, many deep seated, skull base tumors were either entirely inoperable or could only be exposed by damaging normal brain structures.
+The latter approach resulted in brain injury affecting movement, feeling, speech, mental abilities, and other adverse neurologic consequences.
 Basic concepts that underlie cranial base surgery is removal of bone and cerebrospinal fluid (CSF) drainage, often in a clever and anatomically complex manner, to reduce or even eliminate the need for brain retraction.
-Skull base procedures, for example, may be designed to traverse the bone containing the ear (petrous bone), around the eye (orbit), through the nose or paranasal sinuses, low on the temple beneath the brain, or even upwardly directly from the neck region.
+Skull base procedures, for example, may be designed to traverse the bone containing the inner ear (petrous bone), around the eye (orbit), through the nose or paranasal sinuses to the clivus, low on the temple beneath the brain, or even upwardly directly from the neck region.
+The development of endoscopy in skull base surgery has drastically improved certain operative procedures.
 Fundamentally, these techniques afford the highest possible degree of tumor removal while preserving neurologic function to the greatest extent possible.
-Adjuvant treatments and advances in radiation therapy and targeted therapies have allowed skull base surgeons to enable more safe and effective treatments.
+Adjuvant treatments and advances in radiation therapy and targeted systemic therapies have allowed skull base surgeons to operate more safe and effective treatments, thereby increasing the chance of neurologic preservation.

 This is an article preview.